What is spiritual adultery?

 The love of the world is primarily an attitude of one’s heart, and we can cast away worldliness by cultivating a new affection.
 To avoid spiritual adultery, “set your hearts on things above, where Christ is, seated at the right hand of God.
 Set your affection on things above, not on things on the earth” (Colossians 3:2, KJV).

-Recommended Resources: God's Unfaithful Wife: A Biblical Theology of Spiritual Adultery by Raymond Ortlund and Logos Bible Software.
+Recommended Resource: God's Unfaithful Wife: A Biblical Theology of Spiritual Adultery by Raymond Ortlund

 How can I have the mind of Christ?